carpentries/instructor-training/episodes/01-welcome.md

 of lesson design called "Reverse Instructional Design", but it will not be an emphasis of this particular course.

-If there's a particular topic that you would like us to address, let the trainers know.
+If there is a particular topic that you would like us to address, let the trainers know.

 ## Let us Get Started